 Kaniva News described the accusation as part of a broader pattern of baseless claims and an apparent attempt to silence the outlet.

-Kaniva News understands that Dr Lafitani’s grievances may be connected to his political stance and his long-running campaign to change the public mindset regarding Tonga’s 2010 political reform.
+“We understand that Dr Lafitani’s grievances may be connected to his political stance and his long-running campaign to change the public mindset regarding Tonga’s 2010 democratic reform.”

-Dr Lafitani, who resides in Australia, has been a vocal critic of the reform, which was widely seen as a shift towards democracy.
-Kaniva News’s extensive reporting on Tongan democracy is understood to have been a point of agitation for him.
+Dr Lafitani, who resides in Australia, one of the largest democracies in the Pacific, has been a vocal critic of the democratic reform.
+Kaniva News’s extensive reporting on Tonga’s democracy is understood to have been a point of agitation for him.